Winter school ‘Transition for ecology-based, sustainable agriculture’

 Read MoreThis work package focuses on above-ground and below-ground interactions.
 We look at the interactions between plants, crops, insects and other species living in the field and the differences between strip cropping and monocultures.

 A living lab is a testing ground.
 This can be a physical place, a network or a collaboration.
-Led by researchers from HAS Green Academy, we are designing living labs within CropMix in which various consortium partners work together to solve specific problems from practice.
+Led by researchers from HAS Green Academy, we design living labs within CropMix in which various consortium partners work together to solve specific practical problems.
+Read more about the topics we are working on.